ilovehackathons/tchain/assets/methodology/markdown/methodology.md

 ## Transport

 Very simple, knowing the amount of kilometres you have travelled, you simply multiply it by the coefficient of your vehicle.
-For example, fossil fuelled cars coefficient is 257 gCO2/eq per km which means that you emit around 2,6 kg of CO2 every 10 kilometres.
+For example, fossil fuelled cars coefficient is 257 gCO2/eq per km which means that you emit around 2,6 € of CO2 every 10 kilometres.

 ### For planes